SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-custom-field-type.md

 - Set the JSLink property on a List View Web Part that renders a view of a SharePoint list.
 - Set the JSLink property for a SharePoint field.
+- Set the JSLink property for a SharePoint content type.

 Set the JSLink property on a List View Web Part that renders a view of a SharePoint list